Sharareh-Nosrati/Zapier_Automation/README.md

 # Zapier Automation – AI Lead Qualification Workflow

-## Overview
+## What this is
-This Zapier workflow orchestrates the end-to-end handling of inbound leads: from form submission, to scoring, to internal Slack alerts, to customer email confirmation.

-The focus is on **explainable decision logic** and **human-in-the-loop interaction**, not black-box automation.
+This folder documents a Zapier-based automation system used to qualify inbound restaurant leads using rule-based logic and AI assistance.

+The system was designed to support Sales and Marketing teams with fast, explainable lead handling.

 ---

-## High-level Flow
+## How data enters the system

-Google Form
+Leads enter through a Google Form filled by potential restaurant customers.
-→ Zapier
-→ Google Sheets (CRM table)
-→ Rule-based scoring (Python)
-→ OpenAI (summary + explanation)
-→ Slack alerts + threaded Q&A
-→ Customer confirmation email

----

-## Trigger
-- **Google Form – New Form Response**
-- Collects:
-  - name
+The form collects:
 - restaurant name
 - city
-  - source
+- lead source
-  - actions / interest
+- customer interest/actions
-  - contact email (validated)
+- contact email

+Each submission triggers the main automation.

 ---

-## Data Storage
+## Core automation (AI Lead Workflow)
+The main Zap performs the following steps:

-- Leads are stored in **Google Sheets** acting as a lightweight CRM
+1. Stores the lead in Google Sheets (acting as a lightweight CRM)
-- Each lead is assigned a unique `lead_id`
-- This ID is used to connect Slack messages, AI explanations, and CRM rows
+2. Generates a unique lead identifier
+3. Applies deterministic scoring using Python
+4. Classifies lead quality (low / medium / high)
+5. Uses OpenAI to generate a structured internal summary
+6. Updates the CRM sheet with AI outputs
+7. Sends Slack alerts for high-quality leads

 ---

-## Lead Scoring Logic
+## Lead scoring logic
-- Implemented using **Code by Zapier (Python)**
-- Deterministic, rule-based scoring
-- Outputs:
-  - score
-  - lead_quality (low / medium / high)
-  - owner_team
-  - next_step

-Scoring is transparent and explainable.
+Lead scoring is rule-based and transparent.
+Each customer action contributes to a numeric score.

+This logic is implemented using Python inside Zapier to ensure explainability and business control.

 ---

-## AI Usage
+## AI usage
 OpenAI is used for:
-- Internal lead summaries
+- Summarizing lead context
-- Suggested next steps
+- Suggesting next actions
-- Slack-based explanations (e.g. “Why is this lead high?”)
-- Customer-facing confirmation emails (separate prompt, no internal data leakage)
+- Explaining lead quality in natural language

 AI is constrained to:
-- provided lead data only
+- provided data only
-- no hallucination
 - structured outputs
+- no hallucinated facts

 ---

-## Slack Integration
+## Slack interaction (Ask Why)
-- High-quality leads are posted to a shared Slack channel
-- Team members can reply in-thread with questions
+When a lead is posted in Slack, team members can ask questions such as “Why is this lead high?”.

-- The system retrieves the correct lead via `lead_id`
-- AI responds inside the same thread with a clear explanation
+The system retrieves the related lead data and responds inside the same thread with a clear explanation.

+This enables fast decision-making without dashboards.

 ---

-## Customer Email
+## Customer communication
-- A confirmation email is sent automatically after form submission
+A separate automation sends a confirmation email to the lead.

+This email:
-- Email is customer-safe:
+- is customer-safe
-  - no scores
-  - no internal logic
+- contains no internal scoring
-  - no AI mention
-- Sent via **Email by Zapier**
+- reassures the lead that the request was received

 ---

-## Notes on Deployment
-This workflow is environment-specific (Zapier, Slack, API keys).
-It is designed to be **recreated**, not shared as a live system.

-Screenshots and logic are provided to demonstrate behavior and design.
+## Design rationale
+The system prioritizes:
+- explainability over black-box automation
+- human-in-the-loop decision making
+- low operational complexity